Visiting South Cumberland Islands safely

 - tarpaulin, sunscreen and insect repellent.

 South Cumberland Islands National Park is open 24 hours a day, all year round.
 However, parks may be closed if there are severe weather warnings.

 Camping permits are required for camping in the South Cumberland Islands National Park and fees apply.
 Visitor numbers are limited to ensure a quality experience.
 You will need to book your site and purchase your permit in advance.
 Display your camping permit tag prominently on your tent—there are fines for camping without it.

 Commercial photography permits are required if you intend to sell any photographs taken of national park islands in the South Cumberlands.
 Organised event permits are required for organised group activities that may interfere with general public use.
 Commercial activity permits are required for any commercial activities.
-Contact us for further information.
+View permits and fees for further information.

 Leave dogs, cats and other animals at home.
 Domestic animals are not permitted in national parks.

 Dogs are not permitted on beaches and intertidal areas within the Great Barrier Reef Marine Park and adjacent to an island national park, or areas prohibited under a regulatory notice.